-Trowel & Trellis is the Outdoor Kitchen hosted by Impossible Burger at the 2021 Taste of EPCOT Flower & Garden Festival.
+Trowel & Trellis is the Outdoor Kitchen hosted by Impossible Burger at the EPCOT Flower & Garden Festival.
 This food booth features a variety of plant-based options for vegans and vegetarians…or flexitarians like us.
 In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money or Disney Dining Plan credits.

 Consider this post a “two-fer” as we’ll also share some details about Disney’s partnership with Impossible Burger, which doesn’t necessitate a standalone post, but is still interesting news.
 This corporate alliance makes Impossible Burger’s products the preferred plant-based “meat” of Walt Disney World, Disneyland Resort, and the Disney Cruise Line.